exhu/miod/docs/implementation.rst

 Globals are prefixed with:
     a) "md" for vars, procs
     b) "Md" for types, structs, classes, interfaces, enums etc.
+    c) local vars have prefix "loc%d_", where %d is the scope number.

 C target
 ~~~~~~~~